I felt like giving up today. Again.

 Maybe you’re feeling the same way I’m feeling.
 Have you shared how you’re feeling with anyone else?
 Some might ‘trample’, but not everyone.
 You’ve got to say the words and let them know.

 Is there someone who’s coming to mind who could use some re-couragement?
-Someone you could come alonside?
+Someone you could come alongside?

-And, it’s a funny thing how God works, but even as I write this, as I try to get my bearings by writing it all out, and as I share my experience with you, trying to come along side you, I’m feeling a little better.
+And, it’s a funny thing how God works, because as I write this to you, trying to get my bearings by writing it all out and sharing my experience with you, I’m feeling a little better.
 Hope feels a little closer.
+By trying to come along side you, I’m feeling some of the encouragement I’m trying to bring to you.
+What a strange and wonderful thing.

 It’s so obvious, we need each other.
-We can’t do this alone, we can’t see what’s going on around us in our own lives.
+We can’t see what’s going on around us in our own lives.
+We can’t do this alone.

 Thanks for that.

 Help me break free from this place.
-I don’t want to give up.
-But when I’m in this place, I just don’t feel like I can ‘will’ my way through it.
+I don’t want to give up, but I just don’t feel like I can ‘will’ my way through it.
 These times feel so real, so true, and so endless.
-Its exhausting.
+It’s exhausting.
 I don’t want to lose heart.
 I don’t want to isolate and check-out.
 I want just the opposite – I want to feel alive, connected, free to offer myself.
+I want to believe it matters.
 But, I confess these feelings cause me to turn inward, to hold back.
 I want to believe what you say about me, how you value me, to believe you want me and even need me to be me.
-Help me to trust you that what I’ve been offering is enough.
+Help me to trust you with what I’ve been offering, that it is enough.
 You are enough.
-Bring along side me the “each other” you speak of in your word to reorient me, to remind me of what I can’t see.
+Bring alongside me the “each other” you speak of in your word.
+Encourage me.
+Reorient me.
+Show me what I can’t see.

 * Luke 12:2 “Be[a] on your guard against the yeast of the Pharisees, which is hypocrisy.”